Mr-Coxall/Computer-Based-Problem-Solving/docs/introduction/index.rst

    :glob:

    What is programming <what-is-programming>
-   Goal of this bool <goal-of-this-book>
+   Goal of this book <goal-of-this-book>